[Hirata Village, Fukushima Prefecture] A panoramic view of nature! Head to Jupia Land Hirata to see a carpet of moss pinks

 This time, we will introduce the moss phlox at Jupia Land Hirata and famous cherry blossom spots in Hirata Village that can be enjoyed at the same time

-Hirata Village is actually known as "the spiciest village in Japan."
+Hirata Village is actually known as "Japan's spiciest village."

-We'll also introduce you to some spots where you can try it.
+We'll also introduce some spots where you can experience that spiciness.

 Please be sure to watch until the end!